theblazehen/vramblk/README.md

 - Rust toolchain (cargo, rustc)
 - OpenCL runtime and development libraries
-- `nbd-client` utility (for connecting the kernel NBD module to the server)
 - A compatible GPU with OpenCL support
+- For NBD: `nbd-client` utility (for connecting the kernel NBD module to the server)
+- For ublk: Linux kernel 6.0+ with the ublk driver (module: `ublk_drv`) available
+  - Load the driver if needed: `sudo modprobe ublk_drv`
+  - Access to `/dev/ublk-control` (root or suitable udev rules for unprivileged mode).
+See libublk README for example udev rules.

 ### On Ubuntu/Debian: